namigazimli/generative_ai_leader/generative_ai_notes.md

 ## Prompt chaining

 When working in a tool like Gemini, it's important to understand how previous prompts may impact future prompts. **Prompt chaining** is a powerful technique for getting more complex and nuanced results from large language models like Gemini.
 It's like having a conversation with the AI where each response builds upon the previous one, leading to a more sophisticated and refined outcome.
 This is where the concept of a chatbot comes in.
 You can have a back and forth with Gemini.

+---

+# Reuse prompts with Gemini and Gems

+## Reusing prompts

+You may already find yourself reusing prompts or parts of prompts in your day-to-day workflow.
+As a start, you can save these prompts as templates in a document somewhere like a Google Doc and a Google Sheet.
+- Sample example: "Write Python code to [Task].
+Use [Libraries/Frameworks] and follow [Coding style guidelines]."
+But there are also more efficient ways of doing this.
+Google’s products and features make gen AI accessible and easy to use for everyone, without needing to be a professional prompt engineer.

+## Prompt chaining

+Remember prompt chaining?
+It lets you continue your conversation in the same chatbot so the chatbot knows your history before continuing on with the new prompt.
+Well, if you don’t want to keep repeating the same history, you can use the same conversation thread and keep working there.
+In Gemini, you can even name your chats and pin them for easy access.

+### Prompt chaining scenario

+Imagine you're a marketing manager using Gemini to develop a campaign for a new line of organic skincare products.
+Let’s see prompt chaining in action with two sets of prompts and responses.
+Note how Gemini remembers the context from the previous prompts.

+- MM: I'm launching a new line of organic skincare products focused on anti-aging.
+My target audience is women aged 35-55 who are interested in natural beauty solutions.
+Give me some ideas for a marketing campaign.
+- Gem: Of course!
+Below you can find a list with several campaign ideas, including social media strategies, influencer collaborations, and content marketing suggestions: [...]
+- MM: Okay, let's focus on the content marketing strategy.
+Develop a content calendar for the next three months with blog post topics, social media post ideas, and potential email newsletter themes.
+- Gem: Here's a detailed content calendar breakdown aligned with your target audience and campaign goals (organic skincare, anti-aging, women 35-55): [...]

+## Gemini Advanced

+**Gemini Advanced** is an upgraded version of Gemini with extra features, making it far more capable at highly complex tasks, like coding, logical reasoning, following nuanced instructions, and creative collaboration.
+You can adjust your data retention settings to determine how long information is stored and delete your conversation history at any time.
+For more detailed information, see the help center article, [Upgrade to Gemini Advanced](https://support.google.com/gemini/answer/14517446?hl=en&co=GENIE.Platform).

+### Saved info
+Using the same prompts in a chain won’t always work because, sometimes, you just want the gen AI tool to remember the context but not everything in your whole conversation history.
+For example, maybe you're a sales rep preparing for calls with potential clients.
+You might want to practice different sales pitches but wouldn't want the AI's feedback to be influenced by your previous practice sessions or specific details about past clients.
+In these cases, you can actually save information in Gemini that it will always use.
+This is done through your **Settings** in your **Saved info**.
+You can let Gemini know that you're a sales rep so you do not need to constantly reiterate this in every prompt conversation.
+Or let’s say a sales team leader wants to use Gemini to generate weekly sales reports.
+They can save their team's sales targets, key performance indicators (KPIs), and preferred reporting format in the Saved info.
+This ensures that Gemini always uses the correct information when generating reports, without the need to re-enter it each time.

+## Gems